zgbl/CalAssist/README.md

 - The web UI is minimal but usable.
 - This submission assumes one configured Cal.com event type.
 - It does not implement OAuth because a personal API key is sufficient for this challenge.
-- It does not store conversation history beyond in-memory pending actions.
+- It stores only short in-memory conversation history and pending actions; it does not persist chat sessions across restarts.
 - Slot lookup is not required for the main flow, but would be a natural next step before confirming a proposed time.

 ## Future Improvements